 - Avis de non-imposition: certificate of non-taxable income (you will receive this if your total income is under the taxable income threshold).

 - Barème fiscal: tax-rate table (sets out the amount of tax for a given amount of income).

 - Le credit d’impôts: a tax credit or a reduction in tax generated by one of many tax saving schemes.

 - Conseillers fiscaux: tax advisors.

 - Foyer fiscal: tax household (the household is calculated in portions, parts.
-First and second children counts as 0.5 parts; a third child counts as a full part.
-So a married couple with one child is a household of 2.5 parts; a married couple with three children has four parts.
+First and second children count as 0.5 parts; a third child counts as a full part.
+Thus, a married couple with one child is a household of 2.5 parts; a married couple with three children has four parts.
 Even married children and grandchildren can be added to your tax household under specific conditions).

 - Impôts sur le revenu: income taxes (as opposed to property taxes or sales taxes).